MizaGBF/Raidfinder/README.txt

 == SOUND FILE (for Windows) ==
 Just replace 'alert.wav' with another file if you want to change the sound effect.
 It must be named 'alert.wav'

-== CHROME EXTENSION ==
-If you want to use the viramate auto-join feature, simply install the extension provided with this app.
-Refer to manual.html for more informations.

 == LINUX AND MAC ==
 The installation should be similar.